The Inquiry-Based Math Project in the IB PYP

 I often hear from early years teacher-facilitators that their challenges include questioning and developing this skill with the children.
 Such struggles include:

 Perhaps you can relate to one or a few?
-Well, I am...
+Well, I am delighted to be a...

 There is partnership of thinking taking place at this stage of inquiry.
 It goes beyond setting the scene of the inquiry and triggering background knowledge.
 We are dipping into the possibilities, inviting our students to connect what they know with what they want to know and with what excites them.
 This requires our creativity with linking this opening learning experience to the concepts we will explore in such a way that will excite, engage, invite wonder and spark curiosity.
 This is where the magic begins and the student-led inquiries stem.
 This is the art of the provocation.